statpascal/phoenix-cart/readme.md

     cd statpascal
     make ti99=1

+Moreover, the xdt99 cross development tools are required (the SP compiler produces a source file to be assembled with xas99).

 The cart uses an opening book that may contain up to 20000 positions, with up to 20 moves for each position (the actual move is picked randomly).
 A simple example (that one may to replace) is stored in the file